RidhikaMadan/kb-rag/README.md

 # RAG Knowledge Base Assistant with Multi-Turn Reasoning

-A Retrieval-Augmented Generation (RAG) system to answer questions from a knowledge base with OpenAI integration, local Llama support for privacy, multi-turn reasoning, session tracking, analytics, and knowledge base management.
+A Retrieval-Augmented Generation (RAG) system designed to answer questions from a knowledge base with OpenAI integration, local Llama support for privacy, multi-turn reasoning, session tracking, analytics, and knowledge base management.

 ## Features